A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Model predictive control of AMoD with probabilistic guarantees

 where $\mathbf{\Sigma}$ is the covariance matrix for the training data, $\mathbf{k_*}$ is the vector of covariances between $t^*$ and the n training points.

 In this work we will use a locally periodic kernel which is the multiplication of the RBF and Periodic kernels.
-The periodic kernels assumes perfect correlation between data points that are $N*p$ distances apart, i.e. $\mathbf{t}-\mathbf{t}'=N*p$ where $N$ is a integer.
-Nevertheless, this strict periodicity assumption is not valid for most stochastic functions.
-In travel demand data there are some periodicities but not strict periodicity.
-For example people are going from the suburbs to the city in the morning and the other way around in the evening, but the exact time and amount varies from day to day.
-However, the locally periodic kernel allow the shape of the periodic part to vary over time.
-Samples from the prior of the locally periodic kernel can be seen in \cref{fig:locallyperiodic}.
+Periodic kernels assumes perfect correlation between data points that are $N*p$ distances apart, i.e. $\mathbf{t}-\mathbf{t}'=N*p$, where $N$ is an integer.
+This strict periodicity assumption is not valid for most stochastic functions.
+While travel demand data have some periodicities they are not strict, e.g., the exact time and extend of people commuter patterns varies from day to day.
+Locally periodic kernels allow the shape of the periodic parts to vary over time and are therefore better suitable for travel demand prediction.
+Arbitrary function samples from the prior of the locally periodic kernel can be seen in \cref{fig:locallyperiodic}.
+It can be seen that there are local periodicity in each sample but that the periodicity can change over time.